djhaskin987/degasolv/docs/command-reference.rst

   URL.

   As of version 1.2.0, the ``--config-file`` option may be specified multiple times.
-Each config file specified will get its configuration merged into the previously specified configuration files.
+Each configuration file specified will get its configuration merged into the previously specified configuration files.
 If both configuration files contain the same option, the option specified in the latter specified configuration file will be used.